 Dillsburg is a very small borough located in the state of Pennsylvania.
 With a population of 2,569 people and two constituent neighborhoods, Dillsburg is the 516th largest community in Pennsylvania.
 Dillsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Dillsburg real estate is some of the most expensive in Pennsylvania, although Dillsburg house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Dillsburg has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Dillsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dillsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Dillsburg include Irish, Italian, English, and Polish.
+Important ancestries of people in Dillsburg include Irish, Italian, English, and Scottish.

 The most common language spoken in Dillsburg is English.
 Other important languages spoken here include Spanish and German.